KnowThePepper

 The pepper itself is visually striking: a wrinkled, gnarled pod with the kind of lumpy, contorted surface that signals serious capsaicin concentration.
 Understanding how pepper shape relates to heat distribution helps explain why these thick-walled, crinkled varieties tend to pack such intense, slow-releasing burns.

-Flavor-wise, the Komodo Dragon opens with a genuinely fruity, almost tropical note — a characteristic of C. chinense genetics shared by habaneros and their super-hot relatives.
+Flavor-wise, the Komodo Dragon opens with a genuinely fruity, almost tropical note - a characteristic of the C. chinense cultivar line genetics shared by habaneros and their super-hot relatives.
 That pleasant front end is temporary.
 Within 30 seconds, the heat climbs aggressively and doesn't plateau quickly.

 Compared to a standard habanero (100,000-350,000 SHU), the Komodo Dragon runs roughly 6-8 times hotter at minimum - and potentially far more at peak.
 Even experienced heat-seekers treat this one with respect.
 For culinary use, a pod this size and intensity goes a long way: a small sliver can transform an entire batch of hot sauce or a large pot of chili into something formidable.